 Beyond the physical drawbacks, the PN-60W lacks useful software functions that other units have.
 For example, Garmin units are able to calculate area, have more advanced navigation tools (they can display the distance to the next waypoint and to the final destination) and send data wirelessly from one unit to another.
 We found the latter to be surprisingly useful when planning trips with friends or sharing a favorite location or geocache.
 We also noticed infrequent delays of up to a second when pressing a button.
 These weren't frequent enough to warrant too much concern, but it's worth noting.

 Finally, the PN-60W's hang loop (that attaches to a lanyard and hangs around your neck) lies at the top of the unit.
 This is an unfortunate design error: all other units we tested have their loops on the bottom of the unit.
 Why?
 Answer: it's easier to flip up the GPS when it's hanging from the bottom of the unit.
 By locating the loop on top DeLorme puts the lanyard in front of the display, which makes it harder to see.
 This drawback is especially apparent when you're using a GPS constantly for eight hours a day, seven days a week.
 Our testers much preferred other units for high use activities.

-On the whole, we recommend the PN-60W if you satisfy three conditions: 1) you need a handheld hiking GPS, 2) you need a satellite communicator, and 3) you have determined that inReach is the satellite communicator that best suits your needs.
+On the whole, we recommend the PN-60W if you satisfy three conditions: 1) you need a handheld hiking GPS, 2) you need a satellite communicator, and 3) you have determined that inReach isn't the satellite communicator that best suits your needs.